-Finding out which debt collectors you owe can be a challenge.
+Finding out what debt collectors you owe can be a challenge.
 Read on to learn how to attain this valuable information and get one step closer to improved credit.

 If you’ve found yourself in a position to pay off some overdue debt, then congratulations are in order.
 Paying your debts isn’t just the right thing to do; it’s also the first step toward rebuilding a healthy credit score and a better financial life.